qiyuangong/Clustering_based_K_Anon/README.md

 Clustering Based k-Anonymization
 ===========================

 This repository is an **open source python implementation for Clustering based k-Anonymization**.
-I implement this algorithm in python for further study.
+I implement these algorithms (k-nearest neighbor, k-member[1] and OKA[2]) in python for further study.

 ### Motivation
 Researches on data privacy have lasted for more than ten years, lots of great papers have been published.
 However, only a few open source projects are available on Internet [3-4], most open source projects are using algorithms proposed before 2004!
 Fewer projects have been used in real life.
 Worse more, most people even don't hear about it.
 Such a tragedy!